solomd0524/healthcare-api/README.md

 Cart
 Order

 APIs are completed for each object and are considered v1 objects.
-Will need to be add or change APIs to accomodate functionality once front end gets added.
+Will need add or change APIs to accommodate functionality once front end gets added.

 Error Handling